- Home

 3. Create a vision board

-Having a clear vision of your future and the steps needed to take you there can also help to reduce anxiety and fear associated with change.
+Having a clear vision of your future and the steps needed to take you there can also help reduce anxiety and fear associated with change.

 Check out our article, How to create an inspiring vision board, to get started.